Azuzuni/Computer_Graphics_Project/README.md

 # Level_Editor

-Launch SetUp.bat to download dependencies
+Launch SetUp.bat to download dependencies <br>
-Then Launch StartUp.bat to run vite on localhost
+Then Launch StartUp.bat to run vite on localhost <br>

 or use those commands manually
 ```